beam-cloud/examples/finetuning/llama/README.md

 1. Deploy the endpoint and make API calls

 Finally, it’s time to deploy our endpoint!
-Just run `$ beam deploy [inference.py](http://inference.py/):predict --name llama-ft` and you will get an output like:
+Last time, we were running a one-off function, so it was enough to call the script using `python finetune.py`.
+But we want to set up a persistent endpoint, so we run `$ beam deploy [inference.py](http://inference.py/):predict --name llama-ft` to receive an output like:

 ```bash
 => Building image